 If You Smell Gas/Propane

-Natural gas in its original state is odorless, we add an organic compound called mercaptan before the gas is delivered to your community.
-The compound has a distinctive smell like rotten eggs to alert you to the presence of natural gas escaping in or around your home.
+Natural gas AND Propane in their original state are odorless, we add an organic compound called Mercaptan before the gas is delivered to your community.
+The compound has a distinctive smell like rotten eggs to alert you to the presence of natural gas or propane escaping in or around your home.

 The source of a gas odor could be inside your home from a leak in your house line or appliance connection.
 It could also be outside from leaks in a service or main line that could come into your home through foundation walls or drain lines.

-- Leave the building immediately.
-Don't light matches, touch electrical switches or use the phone.
+- Don't light matches, touch electrical switches, use the phone or start a motor vehicle.

 - If you have propane, shut off your tank by turning the knob located under the blue dome clockwise.